BenWeekes/agora-heygen-ten/react/README.md

 1. Open the application in your browser
 2. Click the play button to connect to the Agora channel
-3. The Trulience avatar will appear and animate based on audio input
+3. The video avatar will appear and display video from the RTC stream
 4. Use the microphone button in the bottom right to mute/unmute your microphone

 ## Building for Production